Septal implantation technique for RV lead

 At times, anterior septum is better electrically rather than mid-septal position.
 Occasionally, despite good radiographic position – one finds that the QRS complex is not narrow (aka ugly !) in the mid septum.
 Electrical mapping may show that the best site is way more anterior in the septum.
 If this is the case, that location should be chosen.

 However one must be not too anterior on the RAO view – because if too anterior, the lead may be actually placed in the wedge between the septum and the anterior wall.
-This is similar to placing the lead in the free wall and the author has seen a case where the lead had perforated out at the anterior edge (confirmed by CT scan) :
+This is similar to placing the lead in the free wall and the author has seen a case where the lead had perforated out at the anterior edge (confirmed by CT scan).
+Therefore it is essential that the lead position be checked on RAO 30 view to ensure that it is not in the anterior septum.

 The limitation of RAO view is that one has no idea actually whether the lead tip (pointed by the second curve of the stylet) is actually facing the septum or the RV free wall.
 Although the paced ECG morphology would indicate a free wall position, this may not be the actual case and we need to verify that it’s indeed pointing to the septum – for this the, left anterior oblique view (LAO) at 40 degree view helps.
 In LAO projection, we are looking end on from the cardiac apex and on the right side lies the RV cavity and the left side lies the LV cavity along with the septum in between at the vertical midline.